pedromsantos/ts-kata/src/5_RomanNumerals/README.md

 | **2000**          | MM                |
 | **3000**          | MMM               |

+## Folow TDD rules stryctly

+1. Write production code only to pass a failing unit test.
+2. Write no more of a unit test than sufficient to fail (compilation failures are failures).
+3. Write no more production code than necessary to pass the one failing unit test.

 ## Second run

 Use the Transformation Priority Premise table to evolve your code.